-I have recently worked for CAMHS in Halifax as a Cognitive Behaviour Therapist where I worked with young people up to the age of 18 who were struggling with a number of different mental health issues.
-These ranged from perfectionism and stress; anxiety and depression to post-traumatic stress disorder .
+I worked for NHS/CAMHS in Halifax as a Cognitive Behaviour Therapist where I worked with young people up to the age of 18 who were struggling with a number of different mental health issues.
+These ranged from perfectionism and stress; anxiety and depression, to post-traumatic stress disorder .

 I have specialist experience of working with adults who self-medicate using alcohol or non-prescription drugs in order to manage their mental health.
 I have worked alongside drug and alcohol misuse services in order to help people with these problems.